WebAssembly/spec/document/core/exec/instructions.rst

 2. Let :math:`n` be the arity of the activation of :math:`F`.

-3. Assert: due to :ref:`validation <valid-instr-seq>`, there are :math:`n` values on the top of the stack.
+3. Assert: due to :ref:`validation <valid-instrs>`, there are :math:`n` values on the top of the stack.

 4. Pop the results :math:`\val^n` from the stack.